royaltm/node-murmurhash-native/README.md

 ### Serializable state

-The incremental MurmurHash instances may be serialized and later deserialized.
+The incremental MurmurHash utilities may be serialized and later deserialized.
 One may also copy a hasher's internal state onto another.
 This way the hasher utility can be re-used to calculate a hash of some data with already known prefix.